 Join all health sciences students in reading this year’s common book, Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants.

-Each year, the Health Sciences Service Learning & Advocacy Committee selects a Common Book that serves as a platform for students from across health professions to learn together on topics of common importance.
+Each year, an open group from within the UW Health Sciences selects a Common Book that serves as a platform for students from across health professions to learn together on topics of common importance.
 Throughout the school year students have the opportunity to participate in a series of lectures, interactive discussions, advocacy efforts, and seminars focused on the major topic(s) of the book.

 About the Author